chriskrycho/v5.chriskrycho.com/site/library/Recursion.md

   author: Blake Crouch
   cover: https://cdn.chriskrycho.com/file/chriskrycho-com/images/books/recursion.jpg
   year: 2019
+  review:
     rating: Recommended
-  review: >
+    summary: >
         Blake Crouch’s <cite>Recursion</cite> was the first thriller I’ve read in a long time—and it didn’t let me down.
 Its interest in identity and memory made it more than just a thriller, and I’m glad I read it.
 tags:
   - reading
   - science fiction